Password Boss Review 2024: An Underdog Password Management Solution

 • Bank account info

 This info can be saved to identities, and you can have as many as you like.
-This lets you easily autofill details for multiple people, addresses, and similar.
+This feature lets us easily autofill details for multiple people, addresses, and similar.

 Password Boss autofill overview